CocoaPods/guides.cocoapods.org/source/using/using-cocoapods.html.md

 ## Should I ignore the Pods directory in source control?

 Whether or not you check in your Pods folder is up to you, as workflows vary from project to project.
-Here are some pros and cons to think about when setting up your project:
+We do NOT recommend to put the Pods directory in the gitignore, but here are some pros and cons, judge by yourself:

 ### Pros